How To Stage Your Home To Sell (With Tips)

 One of the biggest risks of spending money on renovations is spending more on the renovation than could be gained back when you sell.
 Renovations can be costly, especially if you don’t have the time or skills to complete them.
 For this reason, it’s best to just focus on the things that need fixing, e.g, broken door handles, cabinets, leaky faucets etc.

-Don’t go bold with colour schemes
+Don’t use bold or polarising colour schemes

 You don’t want trendy or loud colours as this can stop buyers from seeing themselves living in your home.
 Vivid, bright or even dark colours may not be everyone’s cup of tea and certainly won’t appeal to those who don’t want to have to repaint once they move in.